zainzafarpro/reactjs/README.md

 # Episode - 3

-Added 2 commands in package.json
+Added 2 scripts in package.json so that we can simply ignite our app using a npm command instead of executing package directly using npx

 ```json
 "start": "parcel index.html",